 In physical realism, matter objects are real but the space between them isn’t, so it is just nothing and nothing, by definition, should do nothing.
 Yet light waves travel in even the purest vacuum so space doesn’t do nothing, it hosts light.
 If light waves travel in a vacuum, space as the medium of those waves can’t do nothing.
 Likewise, that gravitational waves travel in space implies it is something with the sort of elasticity to allow that.

 A space of nothing should have no properties but space enables the property of distance, as if there is nothing between the earth and the moon, why aren’t they touching?
 That space allows the property of distance even without matter present suggests again that it isn’t nothing.

-If empty space was really empty it would have no energy.
-This is not true so:
+If empty space was really empty it would have no energy but the evidence is that:

 “… space, which has so much energy, is full rather than empty.”
 (Bohm, 1980) p242.